 Maintain the Beauty

-Any exterior building materials may require period cleaning.
-If you choose to clean your fence, we recommend a composite deck cleaner or a combination of soap, hot water, and a soft bristle brush.
-Ideal times to clean are just after installation and then as needed.
-This will help to maintain the beauty of your Trex® composite fence.
+All exterior building materials require cleaning.
+We recommend a basic cleaning with a composite deck cleaner or combination of soap, hot water and a soft bristle brush.
+Ideal times to clean are just after installation and then on a semi-annual basis (typically spring or fall is most conducive with the weather).
+This will help to maintain the beauty of your Trex® fence.

 Trex® Product Cleaning Guide

 |Dirt and Debris||Clean the fence to remove dirt and debris.
 Soap, water, and a soft brush are all that is needed.|